Events Benchmarks

 The benchmark measures how much overhead each abstraction adds.

-Libraries compared: effection, rxjs, effect, addEventListener
+Libraries compared: effection, rxjs, effect, effect-v4, addEventListener

 Source Code